alisaifee/coredis/docs/source/glossary.rst

      without waiting for the response for each individual command.
 For more details see the `Redis manual entry on pipelining <https://redis.io/docs/manual/pipelining/>`_.

+   PubSub
+     Publish/Subscribe messaging paradigm where message senders (publishers) send messages to a channel without knowledge of the recipients of the message.
+Receipients subscribe to channels and asynchronously consume messages that they are interested in.
+     For more details refer to the `Redis manual entry on Pub/Sub <https://redis.io/docs/manual/pubsub/>`__

    Redis
     `Redis <https://redis.io/docs/about/>`__ is an open source, in-memory data structure store used as a database, cache, message broker, and streaming engine.